Hv1000/Score-based-particle-methods-for-Landau-equation/README.md

 # A score-based particle method for homogeneous Landau equation

-This repository provides an efficient implementation in Pytorch of the score-based particle method for solving the homogeneous Landau equation in plasmas.
+This repository provides an efficient implementation in Pytorch of the score-based particle method for solving the homogeneous Landau equation in collisional plasmas.

 ## Reference
 Paper: [A score-based particle method for homogeneous Landau equation](https://doi.org/10.1016/j.jcp.2025.114053), Journal of Computational Physics, 2025.